ju-bar/emilys/README.md

 ## Installation

-To install, copy this source tree to some place, where your Python environment is able to find it.
+If you want to play in the code, copy this source tree to some place, where your Python environment is able to find it.

-A package installer is in preparation to install via
+If you just want to use it, install via
 ```
 pip install emilys
 ```